liberland/Laws/Referendum Law/referendum-law.md

        iv. an individual minister.

-## Chapter 2: Positive Referendum Process
+## Chapter 2: Meritocratic Referendum Process
-#### Article 5: Voting instrument in the General Referendum
+#### Article 5: Voting instrument in the Meritocratic Referendum
 ##### Section 1: Liberland Merit and voting rules
-1. The only form of voting instrument permitted for use in the Positive Referendum shall be politically pooled Liberland Merit (LLM).
+1. The only form of voting instrument permitted for use in the Meritocratic Referendum shall be politically pooled Liberland Merit (LLM).
 2. A single LLM shall be usable in an open number of concurrent referenda and shall not require any cooldown period after voting in one referendum in order to be used in another referendum.

 ##### Section 2: Political Pooling and liquidity restrictions
 1. Political pooling shall involve at least restricting the liquidity of LLM, such that they cannot be transferred to a different wallet.
 Political pooling shall in general last for an indefinite amount of time..
 2. Political pooling will be reversible, but only at the rate of 10 percent per year, collectable in twelve instalments, each releasing one-twelfth of one-tenth of the Citizen’s politically pooled LLM balance.

-#### Article 6: Initiating the General Referendum
+#### Article 6: Initiating the Meritocratic Referendum
 1. Any Citizen can  submit proposals for new or changed voting instruments or decisions they want to see enacted by the Referendum, henceforth “Proposal”.
 A Proposal submitted by a Citizen shall be known as a Citizen Proposal and the subsequent referendum shall be referred to as Citizen Referendum.
 2. In addition, Congress in its entirety can vote on submitting a Proposal according to its rules of decision-making.
 When the Proposal passes the required quorum, it shall become a Congress Proposal and the subsequent referendum shall be referred to as Congress Referendum.
 3. Procedurally, there shall be no difference between the Citizen Referenda and Congress Referenda, except for: